 Unpaid Internships

-The areas of law governing unpaid internships include:
+The areas of law governing unpaid internships for Academic Training include:

 The US Department of Labor provides guidelines for prospective interns and employers.
 To learn more, click here.